 1950 issue of Paris-Hollywood, with cover star Rosine Luguey, who was an actress in France during the 1940s and 1950s.
 Also, this issue has another cool stripping centerfold by Roger Brard, as well as some bonus pin-up art as a finale, which we've chopped in half for better viewing.
 Sacrilege, we know, but we're prisoners of our 433 pixel column width.
 Maybe one day, if we get really ambitious, we'll make the art open in a separate, larger window.
 In the meantime, you can see the other Brard centerfold we posted here.

 |Vintage Pulp||Mar 18 2010|

-Here’s another Paris-Hollywood, which we've mentioned before is one of our favorite vintage erotic mags.
+Above are the front and rear covers of another Paris-Hollywood, which we've mentioned before is one of our favorite vintage erotic mags.
 Below is one of their famous semi-transparent centerfolds, along with some nude-o-licious interior pages.
 We explained how the centerfolds work in our last post on this magazine, so feel free to click on over there and have a peek.
 We have a few more Paris-Hollywoods we’ll post pretty soon.

 |Vintage Pulp||Jan 4 2010|